clitic/formatx/README.md

 ```

 See [docs](https://docs.rs/format_template) and [examples](https://github.com/clitic/kdam/tree/main/examples) to
-known how to use it.
+know how to use it.

 ## Example